Tskhvedadze/Tskhvedadze/README.md

 🚀 **Goal**: To ensure exceptional user experiences in the projects I work on.

-If you're looking for a dedicated and enthusiastic junior front-end developer with a strong focus on React and a talent for creating impressive user interfaces, I'd be thrilled to connect with you!
+If you're looking for a dedicated and enthusiastic experienced Web Developer with a strong focus on React, React Native, Next.js and a talent for creating impressive user interfaces, I'd be thrilled to connect with you!

 ### 💻 Tech Stack:
 ![JavaScript](https://img.shields.io/badge/JavaScript-%23F7DF1E.svg?style=for-the-badge&logo=javascript&logoColor=black)